Somewhere in the world someone has just finished the first draft of his first screenplay – ever.

 Remember, agents make a living getting material sold.
 And chances are, those folks already have a dozen clients.
 They don’t have time to take notice of your material unless your work already has buzz.

 So how do you break through?
-Here are 5 screenwriting tips… (But I don’t think you’ll like them.)
+Here are some screenwriting tips… (But I don’t think you’ll like them.)